top of page

 film strip_edited

-You have seen the sign below in Grundy Center’s Orion Park.
+You have seen the sign below in Grundy Center’s Orion Park (Hwy 175 East).
 Do you know if Herbert Quick (1861-1925) was a student at the school, taught there, did both, or neither?
 Click the links below to learn the answer and much, much more.
 You’ll be surprised, and your Grundy County pride will grow!

 Herbert Quick: Pioneer Grundy County farm boy